shays10/jvmworkshop23/CityRetriever/README.md

 ## :computer: Running locally

-1. In your terminal navigate to `CityRetriever`, execute `./compile.sh` and `./run.sh`.
+1. In your terminal navigate to `CityRetriever` folder, located in the root of this repository.
+Execute `./compile.sh` and `./run.sh`.
 Your Jetty server should be up and running.

 ## :mag_right: Gathering evidence